 Understandably, the agency was grateful to her that she was willing to step into that role on such short notice.

-They didn’t ask me in December, but if they had, I would have recommended it be an interim position until they had a hard conversation surrounding the shortcomings that may be an obstacle to her long term success, as well as an offer of coaching to support her in developing her leadership skills further.
+They didn’t ask me in December, but if they had, I would have recommended it be an interim position until they had enlightened conversations surrounding her blind spots that may hinder her long term success.

 Have you experienced being hired from within or seen someone else?
 What was your experience?